Euro out in the cold as ECB dovish talk stings, kiwi on fire

 In contrast, the Federal Reserve has already started to wind back its bond-buying stimulus and last week new Fed Chair Janet Yellen suggested the possibility of raising rates early next year if the economy continued to recover as expected.

-Well ahead of every other developed country in normalising policy is New Zealand, which this month lifted interest rates from a record low and flagged more tightening in the pipeline.
+Well ahead of every other developed country in normalizing policy is New Zealand, which this month lifted interest rates from a record low and flagged more tightening in the pipeline.

 Unsurprisingly, the kiwi has been among the strongest performers in recent months.
 It rose as far as $0.8686 overnight, a high not seen since August 2011, after breaking above its 2013 peak of $0.8676.